 By adding a colourful label to your suitcase, you can identify when it comes through the conveyer belt.

-In the same way, Anki tags are useful in identifying which cards belong to which category.
+In the same way, Anki tags help identify which cards belong to which category.
 Each card can have multiple tags attached to it.

-The above image might be slightly hard to see, but it shows the way that tags are written in Anki.
-It looks complicated, but it results in a hierarchy which you can see below.
+The above image might be slightly hard to see, but it shows how tags are written in Anki.
+It doesn’t look very easy, but it results in a hierarchy you can see below.

-Now that you know what tags are, what’s the point of using them in the first place?
+Now that you know what tags are, what’s the point of using them first?

 Why Should You Use Tags in Anki?